Best Contraction Timer Apps in 2026

 Hospital Timing and the 5-1-1 Rule

-The 5-1-1 rule is a common labor guideline: contractions are about 5 minutes apart, last about 1 minute, and continue for about 1 hour.
-It is useful, but it is not universal.
-Some providers use 4-1-1, some advise earlier arrival for long travel times, and some want immediate contact for VBAC, preterm labor, high blood pressure, reduced fetal movement, bleeding, or waters breaking.
+However, 5-1-1 is not universal.
+Some providers use 4-1-1, some recommend earlier arrival if you live far away, and some want immediate contact for VBAC, preterm labor concerns, high blood pressure, reduced fetal movement, bleeding, or waters breaking.

 The American College of Obstetricians and Gynecologists explains that labor assessment depends on contraction pattern, cervical change, maternal symptoms, and fetal wellbeing, not timing alone (ACOG).
 For a practical next step, save your provider’s number and read when to go to the hospital in labor before contractions start.
-This is not medical advice.
-Consult your healthcare provider for your personal threshold.

 Hypnobirthing Breathing During Labor Contractions